andyguestysj/prog03/_docs/introduction/index.md

 redirect_from: /docs/index.html
 ---

+"Videos of this week's lecture" currently connects to last years lectures if you want to watch ahead, I'll update the links to the new recordings as we go through.

 ## Programming 03

 The focus of this module is memory.
 By examing how memory is used by software we gain a deeper understanding of how code actually works.
 We can then use that understanding to write code that is faster and uses memory more efficiently.